projectpomsky/projectpomsky/README.md

 # post December 2022 👇👇👇

-You guys we lost. ☹️😖😣 They got teddy.
-Don't say I didn't warn you.
+You guys we lost. ☹️😖😣 Don't say I didn't warn you.

 Still never give up though.
-Now we must free her and others from human trafficking. 😖😐 This complaint is staying shown for the rest of eternity until she is saved regardless of what Russia tries to do to me to make me hide it.
+Now we must free everyone from human trafficking. 😖😐 This complaint is staying shown for the rest of eternity until everyone is saved regardless of what Russia tries to do to me to make me hide it.

 # prior to December 2022 👇👇👇